 Army worms are in fact not worms at all, but are caterpillars from a moth.
 These moths breed in extremely large numbers, laying enormous amounts of eggs in one laying amongst the leaf material of our lawns.
 The breeding cycles of these moths all occur at about the same time, as do the eggs hatch all at about the same time as well.
 And when these things occur, we can see just how quickly large numbers of Army Worms can all encroach in such large number in our lawns at the same time, and why these large numbers of caterpillars can create so much damage so quickly to our lawns.

-We can identify Army Worms by going out onto our lawns at night time, and shining a torch onto the outer areas of dying turf that looks worst affected.
+We can identify Army Worms by going out onto our lawns at night time, and shining a torch onto the outer areas of damaged turf that looks worst affected.
 Here we will find these little caterpillars munching away at our Saint Augustine lawn in great numbers, noting that we may need to move some of the leaf and thatch of the sod in order to find them.

 If we’re still having trouble finding these caterpillars in our lawns, then a bucket of soapy water poured out over the affected area will help bring the Army Worms (or any other burrowing pests) to the surface within just a few minutes.

-Killing Army Worms In Lawns
+Controlling Army Worms In Lawns

-There are many different products to kill Army Worms in lawns, and these will work just as effectively in Saint Augustine grass lawns as well.
+There are many different products to treat Army Worms in lawns, and these will work just as effectively in Saint Augustine grass lawns as well.
 These products are all applied in much the same way, with the pesticide applied right at dusk as the sun is beginning to set, and at a time when the caterpillars are first due to begin coming out of their burrows to feed for the night.

 While all Army Worm treatments work in much the same way, each product is different in how it is prepared and applied.
 As such, we must always be sure to follow manufacturers recommendations when using any type of pesticide or herbicide on our lawns.